timout/CarND-Traffic-Sign-Classifier/writeup.md

 ![Man with boat crossing][test_9]

 The image was identified incorrectly with confidence 100%.
-The image was not in traning set so I was just curious how it will be identified by net.
+The image was not in traning set so I was just curious how it will be identified the model.
 5 top predictions:
  1. Class_id:4 (Speed limit (70km/h)), confidence:100%
  2. Class_id:18 (General caution), confidence:0%